 SmokySignal help #

-What this app is #
+What this is #

 SAR (search and rescue) — Hueys and similar.
 Almost always responding to a rescue, not enforcement.
 Status stays green; we just note the rescue in a footnote.